iherman/misc-notes/docs/BasicGitHubContributionIntro.md

 ## [Get a GitHub account](id:getgh)

 If you haven't yet, get yourself an account.
-You will have to choose a nickname, and provide an email address, too.
+You will have to choose a nickname, and provide an email address.
 The email address may used for various notifications (see below) so use an email address that you use regularly for your work, too.

 > The nickname is also a powerful tool to refer to another person in an issue, a comment, etc. E.g., if my nickname (iherman) appears in the form `@iherman` in an issue and/or a comment, I am notified of that comment, and an active link to my profile is also automatically generated in the comment on-line.
 It has become a habit on GitHub to use the nickname rather than one’s name in a comment.